Zhr1110/MI-SNN/README.md

 # SNN_MI
-This repository is the implementation of "A Spiking Neural Network Based on Spatial Convolution for Motor Imagery Classification".
+This repository is the implementation of "A Lightweight Spiking Neural Network for EEG-Based Motor Imagery Classification".